chantharamanee-prat/backend-interview/README.md

-# This repository has been created to facilitate preparation for interview questions pertaining to the role of **Backend Developer**.
+# This repository contains the basic knowledge for the role of Backend Developer.

 ## Table of content
 1. Internet